DiegoCico/Neurodesk-app/README.md

 * Inspired by futuristic UIs and space-themed backgrounds.
-* Built with ❤️ using React & Firebase.
+* Built using React & Firebase.